-Freshness and complexity with a firm tannin foundation are fundamental requisites for ageing any wine.
-I am sure this wine will age beautifully.
+Freshness and complexity with a firm tannin foundation are fundamental requisites for ageing any wine and are feeatures of our 2004.

 Ideal with red meats but can be enjoyed with a wide range of foods or on its own.
 Being unfiltered, it is best decanted before serving.